 Emerson is a private, independent, nonprofit college fully accredited by the New England Commission of Higher Education (NECHE) [formerly by the New England Association of Schools & Colleges (NEASC)] as recognized by the Council for Higher Education Accreditation (CHEA).
-Emerson is also accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association (for its master's degree in communication disorders), and the Massachusetts Department of Education (education preparation programs in the Departments of Communication Sciences and Disorders and Performing Arts).
+Emerson is also accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association (for its Master of Sciences in Communication Disorders (M.S.)), and the Massachusetts Department of Education (education preparation programs in the Departments of Communication Sciences and Disorders and Performing Arts).

 The College will undergo full review for reaccreditation with NECHE in Fall 2022.

 Emerson was reaccredited by NEASC in 2013, with a five-year review completed in Spring 2018.
 The NEASC letters and reports may be accessed by clicking the appropriate report in the bullet point list above (after logging in with your Emerson College username and password).

 The reaccreditation process involves review, reflection, assessment, and planning by administrators, faculty, students, and members of the professional community.